dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 simple problems in your life.
 What's a good solution?
 What do I keep running into that wastes my time?
 Even if you don't know the solution, assess the problems you have and constantly search for new perspectives.
-A good problem to solve is relatable.
+A good problem to solve is relateable.
 It's something everyone faces.
 This problem you faced: remember it!
 It's practically required for a startup pitch.